3 Questions for Better Decisions

 “Judge someone by their questions rather than their answers.” ~Voltaire

-There are three questions you should ask yourself if you are trying to make a good decision, adapted from a podcast by Carl Richards.
-These questions are meant to double-check your provisional decision.
+There are three questions you should ask yourself if you are trying to make good decisions, adapted from a podcast by Carl Richards.
+These questions help you double-check your provisional decisions.
 Let’s look at four financial scenarios for each of the questions, and suppose that you’ve decided as follows:

 Question 1: What is the best that could happen if I’m right?